The WWF is run at a local level by the following offices...

 WWF is striving to build resilient coastal fishing communities through implementing coastal and marine ecosystem restoration pilot projects in partnership with various communities and organisations.

-Another innovation is the use of an underwater camera known as BRUVs, or baited remote underwater video, to engage fishers in the collection of scientific data and provide an opportunity to participate in the co-management of marine resources.
-This also demonstrates the importance of marine protected areas (MPAs), such as the local Betty's Bay MPA, in building resilient ocean ecosystems.
+Another fisher-enabling project involves the use of an underwater camera known as BRUVs, or baited remote underwater video, to engage fishers in the collection of scientific data and provide an opportunity to participate in the co-management of marine resources.
+This also demonstrates the importance of marine protected areas (MPAs), such as the local Betty’s Bay MPA, in building resilient ocean ecosystems.

-Besides working with community fishers, we work with various government departments, conservation partners and research organisations.
-These include the Department of Environment, Forestry and Fisheries, CapeNature, Council for Scientific and Industrial Research, the South African Shark Conservancy, ABALOBI and local municipalities.
+Besides working with community fishers and local cooperatives, we work with various government departments, conservation partners and research organisations.
+These include the Department of Forestry, Fisheries and the Environment, CapeNature, Council for Scientific and Industrial Research, the South African Shark Conservancy, Eastern Cape Parks and Tourism Agency, and local municipalities.

 In support of the government’s small-scale fisheries policy, which was approved in 2012, WWF strategically decided to work with coastal communities in order to facilitate the development of a small-scale FIP in key fisheries.

 In June 2013, the work of the small-scale fisheries FIP started with a series of engagement meetings with stakeholders and local fishers in the Kogelberg region, which led to the implementation of BRUVs, ABALOBI apps and more.